marschall-lab/panacus/README.md

 OPTIONS:
     -f, --fix_first                     only relevant if permuted_repeats > 0; fixes the first
-                                        haplotype to be the first haplotype in all permutations -h, --help                          Print help information
+                                        sample (and its haplotypes) to be the first in all permutations
+    -h, --help                          Print help information
     -r, --permuted_repeats <PERMUTE>    if larger 0, the haplotypes are not added in given order, but by a random permutation; the process is repeated a given